microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 Conflict resolution
 ~~~~~~~~~~~~~~~~~~~

-Although Office Online does not support multiuser authoring scenarios, you are responsible for managing conflicts
+Office Online does support multiuser authoring scenarios if all users are using Office Online.
+However, you are
-either with some form of file locking, or by using another type of conflict resolution.
+responsible for managing conflicts that may come from applications other than Office Online, either with some form of

-..  todo:: :issue:`8`
+file locking, or by using another type of conflict resolution.

 File IDs
 ~~~~~~~~